eXsio/php-object-decorator/README.md

         /**
          * You can use a Method Processor to go over every public and protected Method, and modify them how you like.
          * Method Processor will skip Methods affected by Method Overrides.
          *
+         * You can skip the Method by returing self::SKIP from the Processor.
+         *
          * @see PhpObjectDecoratorMethodProcessorInterface
          */